Hillarie-kip/Data-app/README.md

 ## Dependencies
   sqflite: any
-  -to minimize communication to server as data can be stored locally and transmitted when there is a connection
+  - to minimize communication to server as data can be stored locally and transmitted when there is a connection

   google_fonts: ^1.1.1
   - to beautify text